c-streams/Pneumonia/README.md

 ### Introduction

 Pneumonia is a type of acute respiratory infection impacting the lungs that is caused by a variety of infectious agents such as bacteria, viruses, and fungi [1].
 When afflicted with pneumonia, alveoli in the lungs fill with fluid and pus making it difficult to breath and prevent the intake of oxygen (Figure 1).
 In children, pneumonia is the largest infectious cause of death worldwide, responsible for 16% of deaths under 5 years old [1].
 The most common treatment for bacterial pneumonia is antibiotics while for viral pneumonia is supportive care and antiviral medication [2].
 If left untreated, pneumonia can be fatal.
 Because different types of pneumonia require different treatments, chest X-rays are an important tool used to help distinguish types in addition to presentable symptoms.
-Early detection and treatment is critical to reducing pneumonia fatalities in children.
+Also considering the overprescription of antibiotics, it is key to not only diagnose pneumonia but its cause.
+Early detection and treatment is therefore critical to reducing pneumonia fatalities in children.

 <img src="https://github.com/c-streams/Pneumonia/blob/master/images/pne.png" width="40%" height="50%">